anitaokechukwu/Customer-Churn-Prediction/README.md

 | F1 Score | *( 0.64)* | *(0.66)* |
 | ROC-AUC | *( 0.6567)* | *(0.5927)* |

+## 🏆 Best Performing Model

+Both Logistic Regression and Random Forest were evaluated for customer churn prediction.

+Although Logistic Regression achieved a higher ROC-AUC (0.6567), the Random Forest Classifier delivered the strongest overall predictive performance with:

+- **Accuracy:** 71.67%
+- **Recall:** 72%
+- **F1 Score:** 66%

+Based on these results, the **Random Forest Classifier** was selected as the final model due to its superior ability to correctly classify customer churn while maintaining strong overall performance.

 ---

 # 📊 Visualizations